xingyaoww/xingyaoww.github.io/_pages/about.md

 ---

 I am a junior undergraduate student double majored in computer science and data science at the University of Michigan.
-As a research assitant, I am fortunate to be advised by Professor [David Jurgens](https://jurgens.people.si.umich.edu/) at [Blablablab](https://blablablab.si.umich.edu/).
+As a research assistant, I am fortunate to be advised by Professor [David Jurgens](https://jurgens.people.si.umich.edu/) at [Blablablab](https://blablablab.si.umich.edu/).

-Previously, I was an Software Engineering Intern at [Tencent](https://www.tencent.com/en-us/about.html), worked with Deep learning side of high-performance computing.
-We broke the ImageNet training record on the [DAWNBench](https://dawn.cs.stanford.edu/benchmark/) on training ResNet-50 to 93% top-5 accuracy in 151 seconds [(paper link)](https://arxiv.org/abs/2010.10458).
+Previously, I was a Software Engineering Intern at [Tencent](https://www.tencent.com/en-us/about.html), worked with the Deep learning side of high-performance computing.
+We broke the [DAWNBench](https://dawn.cs.stanford.edu/benchmark/) ImageNet training record on training ResNet-50 to 93% top-5 accuracy in 151 seconds [(paper link)](https://arxiv.org/abs/2010.10458).

 Interests (broadly): natural language processing, machine learning, computational sociolinguistics, human-computer interaction, machine reasoning.

 For more details, check my [resume here](https/files/resume.pdf)!

-I am actively seeking for 2021 summer research and internship opportunities! &#128516;
+I am actively seeking 2021 summer research and internship opportunities! &#128516;